Oracle Fusion Redwood

 Each question defines what information will be collected from the supplier.

-Quick Actions > Manage Questions > Create New
+Navigation: Quick Actions > Manage Questions >

-The following five questions were configured for this scenario:
+The following five questions were configured for this

 |